-109. Does not demonstrate appropriate behavior in the presence of a substitute 110. authority figure 110.
-111. Becomes physically aggressive with teachers 111.
-Verbally or physically threatens other students or teachers 112.
-113. Does not demonstrate appropriate behavior in nonacademic settings 11 3 .
-114. Fights with other students 114.
-Continues to engage in a behavior when it is no longer appropriate 115.
+109. Does not demonstrate appropriate behavior in the presence of a substitute authority figure 110.
+Becomes physically aggressive with teachers 111.
+Behaves inappropriately when others do well or receive praise or attention 112.
+Verbally or physically threatens other students or teachers 113.
+Does not demonstrate appropriate behavior in nonacademic settings 114.
+Fights with other students 115.
+Continues to engage in a behavior when it is no longer appropriate 116.
 Does not behave appropriately in the absence of supervision 117.
-Does not behave appropriately in the absence of supervision 117.
+Does not behave in a manner appropriate for the situation 118.
 Does not accept changes in an established routine 119.
 Demonstrates behaviors not related to immediate situations 120.
 Talks beyond what is expected or at inappropriate times 121.
 Climbs on things 122.
 Lies, denies, exaggerates, distorts the truth 123.
 Is unpredictable in behavior 124.
 Ignores consequences of his/her behavior 125.
 Does not demonstrate appropriate behavior 126.
 Needs immediate rewards, reinforcement, or gratification to demonstrate appropriate behavior 127.
 Does not demonstrate the ability to control temper 128.
 Throws temper tantrums 129.
 Fails to comply with teachers or other school personnel 130.
 Is preoccupied (as demonstrated with words or pictures) with drugs or alcohol or possesses or uses drugs or alcohol at school 131.
 Engages in inappropriate behaviors related to bodily functions 132.
 Engages in inappropriate behaviors while seated